top of page

 Avoid the following Pitfalls

-2. Do NOT rely mostly on the research sales representatives share on their products.
+• Do NOT rely mostly on the research sales representatives share on their own products.

-3. Do NOT assume that evidence-based interventions are one-size-fits-all, magic bullets that will work for every school.
+• Do NOT assume that evidence-based interventions are one-size-fits-all solutions that will work for every school.

 Boy Reading Book